rhythmswing/dhs_cls/README.md

 ## Requirements

-Mostly, pytorch + pytorch_lightning + wandb.
+Mostly, pytorch + pytorch_lightning + wandb + transformers. transformers needs to be 4.2.9 to correctly infer DNABert's model class.
 See requirements.txt.
+Use `pip install -r requirements.txt` to install relevant packages.

+### Error using Triton.
+If error
+>TypeError("dot() got an unexpected keyword argument 'trans_b'") occurs during training, uninstall triton package by `pip uninstall triton`.

 ## Instructions

 ### Data Preparation
-Run data/master_dataset.ipynb and filter_master.ipynb to generate data/filtered_dataset.ftr.
+Run `data/master_dataset.ipynb` and `filter_master.ipynb` to generate `data/filtered_dataset.ftr`.

 ### Training
-Use run.sh MODELTYPE to train a model.
+Use `run.sh MODELTYPE` to train a model.
 MODELTYPE can be one of the following:

 - linear
 - two_layer